Bobby Bowden: Awards named after Bowden

 On March 21, 2010, the Over the Mountain Touchdown Club of Birmingham, Alabama presented the first annual Bobby Bowden National Collegiate Coach of the Year Award, named in honor of Bowden and the contributions that he made during his career.
 The award recognizes a coach each year with unmatched success on and off of the field in the same attributes that Bowden showed throughout his career: perseverance, attitude, integrity, and determination.
 University of Alabama head coach Nick Saban was the first recipient of the award, and it was presented by Bowden himself.
 The award is presented each year after national signing day and before the commencement of Spring practice.

 In 2003, the Fellowship of Christian Athletes presented the first of what is now a yearly award in Bowden's name.
 The award was initiated by former Bowden assistant coach Vince Gibson and former Bowden player Vernon Brinson.
 It honors one college football player for his achievements on the field, in the classroom and in the community.
 In 2013, the Seminole Tribe of Florida became the official sponsor of the award.
 The Seminole Tribe of Florida Bobby Bowden Student-Athlete of the Year Award is presented each year prior to the College Football Playoff (CFP) national title.

 In 2011, in recognition of his philanthropic efforts with the Fellowship of Christian Athletes, Bowden received the Children's Champion Award for Leadership Development from the charitable organization Children's Hunger Fund.

+Infrastructure named after Bowden

+On April 14, 2026, Florida Governor Ron DeSantis signed Florida Senate Bill 628 into law, officially renaming and designating Tallahassee International Airport to Bobby Bowden-Tallahassee International Airport.
+As of May 2026, the Florida Department of Transportation (FDOT) has updated all road signs and added Bowden’s name.